telus/tds-core/packages/FeedbackIcon/FeedbackIcon.md

       {
         name: 'LocationSuccess',
         Component: LocationSuccess,
+        usageCriteria:
-        usageCriteria: `Used to show that address is successful, service is available based on location.`,
+          'Used to show that address is successful, service is available based on location.',
         props: {
           copy: 'en',
         },